Bit-Byte-Bit/C-SOM-25/README.md

     This directory contains individual `.tex` files, or `.zip` files for **Overleaf** projects.
 - Code_artifacts:
     This directory contains the source-code and support documentation for the neural networks I've developed.
+- Markdown_artifacts:
+    This directory contains Markdown documents which do not soley belong to LaTeX and source-code development activities.
+Project managment documents reside here.